gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

-I am going to import and integrate the COVID-19 daily cumulative case volumes, district names (for labels / interpretation), and a few of the district characteristics, namely physicians per capita, pharmacy volumes, and count of individuals by age range.
+I am going to import and integrate the COVID-19 daily cumulative case volumes, district names (for labels / interpretation), and a few of the district characteristics: physicians per capita, pharmacy volumes, and count of individuals by age range.
 Again, I will ultimately use the latter in my SCM implementation to arrive at a result that looks rather similar to that published in the paper.
 However, using SCUL, as